alok27a/MLang/README.md

 The parser reads tokens from a lexer output file, constructs an Abstract Syntax Tree (AST), and outputs the AST structure.

 ### Grammar
-The language has the following non-terminal symbols:
+The grammar of the language is defined as below:
 ```
 <Program> ::= <FunctionDefinition>*